Constrained optimization

 evaluator = Evaluator(function=test_function)

-generator = ExpectedImprovementGenerator(vocs=vocs)
+generator_ei = ExpectedImprovementGenerator(vocs=vocs)

-generator.gp_constructor.use_low_noise_prior = True
+generator_ei.gp_constructor.use_low_noise_prior = True

-X = Xopt(evaluator=evaluator, generator=generator, vocs=vocs)
+X_ei = Xopt(evaluator=evaluator, generator=generator_ei, vocs=vocs)

-Generate and evaluate initial points¶
+Generate and evaluate initial points for EI¶

 To begin optimization, we must generate some random initial data points.
 The first call